 Some Questions You Might Have About Men’s Therapy:

 Participating in therapy involves making a commitment to attend weekly 50 minute sessions.
 (Some clients opt for more frequent sessions).
-There is no particular number of sessions you must commit to, however, it is important to recognize that change that is deep and significant takes time.
+There is no particular number of sessions you must commit to, however it is important to recognize that change which is deep and significant takes time.
 My rates are reasonable and will be discussed in the initial contact.

-The MFT, or Marriage and Family Therapist, is the license issued by the Board of Behavioral Science of the State of California to herapists who have passed a Master’s degree in Clinical or Counseling Psychology, who have passed both written and oral examinations administered by the Board, and who have completed 3,000 hours of supervised clinical experience.
+The MFT, or Marriage and Family Therapist, is the license issued by the Board of Behavioral Science of the State of California to therapists who have obtained a Master’s degree in Clinical or Counseling Psychology, have passed both written examinations administered by the Board, and have completed 3,000 hours of supervised clinical experience.
 License renewal requires 36 hours of continuing education every two years.
 The license allows the MFT to refer to themselves as a psychotherapist and provide therapy to individuals, couples, families and children.

 Get Started

-I offer both in-person therapy sessions from my office in the East Bay, and online therapy to patients in California.
-Reach out today.
+I offer both in-person therapy sessions from my office in the Walnut Creek, and online therapy to patients in California.